⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 What is the best app to track progressive overload?

-PRPath is the best app for tracking progressive overload because it combines automatic PR detection with AI coaching that tells you exactly what weight and reps to target next.
-For budget-conscious lifters, Hevy offers excellent free progressive overload tracking.
+PRPath is the best app for tracking progressive overload because it combines 3-type automatic PR detection with a conversational Atlas AI coach that chats with you about what weight and reps to target next, plus a Free Forever tier on iOS.
+For budget-conscious lifters, Hevy's free tier covers the basics and Hevy Pro is the cheapest paid option.
 For simplicity, Strong is hard to beat.

 How do I track progressive overload?